prepare.blog

 4 people1.25 days2 days

 The takeaway: a single 5-gallon container is a solid start, but it’s not a complete plan.
-Pair it with a water purification method so you can extend your supply from secondary sources like rainwater, streams, or your water heater.
 Five gallons buys you time.
 Purification capability buys you weeks.

-Choosing the right water storage containers is where most beginners get stuck.
-Here’s what works, what doesn’t, and why.
+This is where most beginners get stuck.
+Here’s what works, what doesn’t, and why the difference matters.

 Container TypeCapacityApprox.
 CostProsConsBest Use